ynesterenk/airrun-migration-finance-dashboard/README.md

 The plugin system consists of three main parts:

 1.  **Plugin Components:**
-    *   Each distinct widget or feature (e.g., News Feed, Intraday Chart, Currency Exchange Rate) is built as a self-contained React component.
+    *   Each distinct widget or feature (e.g., News Feed, Intraday Chart, Currency Exchange Rate, CrossAssetMonitor) is built as a self-contained React component.
     *   These components typically reside within their own folder under `src/plugins/`.
     *   A standard structure for a plugin folder (e.g., `src/plugins/MyPlugin/`) includes:
         *   `MyPlugin.tsx`: The main React component for the plugin.